-The 2019 Stock Option and Incentive Plan (the "2019 Plan") provides for the grant of incentive stock options, nonqualified stock options, stock appreciation rights, restricted stock units, restricted stock awards, unrestricted stock awards and cash-based awards to the Company's officers, employees, directors and consultants.
-The number of shares available for future issuance under the 2019 Plan was 1,173,347 shares as of March 31, 2021.
+The 2019 Stock Option and Incentive Plan (the "2019 Plan") was approved by the Company's board of directors on April 29, 2019.
+The 2019 Plan provides for the grant of incentive stock options, nonqualified stock options, stock appreciation rights, restricted stock units, restricted stock awards, unrestricted stock awards and cash-based awards to the Company's officers, employees, directors and consultants.
+Awards under the 2019 plan generally vest ratably over the vesting period (3-4 years) and have a maximum term of 10 years.
+The number of shares initially reserved for issuance under the 2019 Plan is 905,000, which was increased on January 1, 2020 and will be increased each January 1 thereafter by 4% of the number of shares of the Company's common stock outstanding on the immediately preceding December 31, or such lesser number of shares determined by the Company's board of directors or compensation committee of the board of directors.
+The number of options available for future grant under the 2019 Plan was 769,502 as of March 31, 2022.